-This course is run by West London Teaching School Alliance (WLTSA) in partnership with (and accredited by) UCL (Institute of Education).
+This course is run by the West London Teacher Training Alliance (WLTTA) in partnership with UCL.
 We make prompt shortlisting decisions and will liaise with you quickly if we need additional information.

-You would enrol at the university and attend the same university sessions with those who applied directly through the university; have full access to university facilities and mentors; and the university still awards your PGCE.
-WLTSA selects a second contrasting school for your ‘away’ placement.
+You would enrol at the university and would attend the same university sessions with those who had applied through the university; have full access to university facilities and mentors; and the university still awards your PGCE.
+WLTTA selects a second contrasting school for your ‘away’ placement.

-UCL draws on current research to inform a student’s psychology and social science teaching, encouraging them to engage with recent debates, literature and policy.
+UCL draws on current research to inform a student’s psychology and social science teaching, encouraging them to engage with recent debates, literature and policy in the field.
 Our underlying aim is to develop students as reflective and highly skilled teachers.

 The programme is delivered via keynote lectures, subject lectures, seminars, workshops, tutorials and directed study days at the university, together with time in school.